flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ![Main screen of the eShop store.](screenshots/store.jpeg)

-On the surprising side, the Virtual console inventory has been expanded with titles from [Nintendo DS](nintendo-ds) and [Game Boy Advance](game-boy-advance).
-The structure of a VC game is the same as the Wii's, where both the emulator and game are packaged up as a game title.
+On the surprising side, the Virtual console inventory has been expanded with [Wii](wii), [Nintendo DS](nintendo-ds) and [Game Boy Advance](game-boy-advance) titles.
+In the case of DS and GBA ones, the structure of a VC game is the same as their predecessors' (Wii's VC games), where both the emulator and game are packaged up as a game title.
 In other words, there's no shared emulator, unlike the [PlayStation 3](playstation-3#backwards-compatibility).

 Finally, eShop purchases are installed into the eMMC storage or external USB devices, whichever the user prefers.